phac-nml/irida-galaxy-importer/README.md

 #### Final Configuration:

-The tool will update its XML file when it is run, but Galaxy will have already loaded the XML file when the server started.
-Be sure to restart Galaxy.
-Running the tool once (with or without any command-line options) and then starting Galaxy works too.
+The tool must be run once with the `--config` option to configure the tool XML file.
+Then Galaxy must be restarted.
+Exporting will fail if this is not done!

 Testing:
 -------